-Each month, the panel of household heads invited to answer the survey consists of roughly 300 new respondents and 1,100 "repeat" respondents (i.e., respondents who have completed at least one survey within the past eleven months).
+Each month, the panel of household heads invited to answer the survey consists of roughly 300 new respondents and 1,100 "repeat" respondents (that is, respondents who have completed at least one survey within the past eleven months).
 The new respondents invited to answer the survey for the first time are randomly allocated to one of the three batches.
-A few days before they are to receive the invitation to fill out the survey, the new respondents are first contacted by mail and by email to welcome them into the panel.
-These letters inform the respondent about the nature, the number, the duration and the timing of the surveys they will be asked to complete over the next 12 months.
-The new respondents are also told about the payment they will receive for each survey completed, and they are given access to a website where they can find additional information and ask questions to the help desk.
+A few days before they are to receive the invitation to fill out the survey, new respondents are contacted by mail and by email to welcome them to the panel.
+These letters inform the respondent about the nature, the number, the duration, and the timing of the surveys they will be asked to complete over the next twelve months.13 The new respondents are also told about the payment they will receive for each survey completed, and they are given access to a website where they can find additional information and ask questions of the help desk.